cap-js-community/odata-v2-adapter/README.md

 ### Compression Support

-Response compressions can be enabled, by registering the `compression` Node.js module in Express app at bootstrap time, e.g. in `srv/server.js`:
+Response compressions can be enabled, by registering the `compression` Node.js module in Express app at bootstrap time, e.g., in `srv/server.js`:

 ```js
 const cds = require("@sap/cds");